AlexandreAlberti/MadboxTechTest/README.md

 Not all managers need to be a MonoBehaviour class.
 Also not need to be Singletons.
 I have created task maked as Extra to remove that and make the test be more SOLID like using a ServiceLocator tool like [Reflex Dependency Injection](https://github.com/gustavopsantos/Reflex).
 Also, I would like to test a better approach on how attacking using the onTriggerStay logic works.
 I assume current logic with trigger in sword may work better with the onTriggerEnter, as we enable/disable properly with current coreography.
 Spawning enemies feels so popping, as I'm used to some great effects, with a bit more time I could recover old assets I have and add them.
+I also feel like hitting has not enough feedback, so I would add a white frame (changing material to a full white one) during 0.1s + add the damage using a very helpful tool called [Damage Numbers Pro](https://assetstore.unity.com/packages/2d/gui/damage-numbers-pro-186447)
 Last but not least, I'd love to add a health bar, on the Unit prefab.
 I did not add it because I felt it will be a 100% copy of what I have already done in other projects.
 I used a 2 bar system Green(top)/White(middle) over a dark backgrouind: When damage is received, green bar empties immediately, white bar empties progressive till it's hidden under the green one.

 ## Further Development
 I would also like to have time to create a win-lose condition, making enemies to move with [BehaviorTree](https://assetstore.unity.com/packages/tools/behavior-ai/behavior-designer-behavior-trees-for-everyone-15277) and create an XP system for the hero to be able to level up, increasing stats and select some skills.